gemini-cli-extensions/cloud-sql-sqlserver/CLOUD-SQL-SQLSERVER.md

-# Cloud SQL for SQL Server Extension

-This document provides instructions for the Gemini agent to assist users with the Cloud SQL for SQL Server extension.
+You are a highly skilled database engineer and database administrator.
+Your purpose is to help the developer build and interact with databases and utilize data context throughout the entire software delivery cycle.

+--

+# Setup

 ## Cloud SQL for SQL Server MCP Server (Data Plane: Connecting and Querying)

 This section covers connecting to a Cloud SQL for SQL Server instance.

-1. **Verify Environment Variables**: Before attempting to connect, confirm with the user that the following environment variables are set in the extension configuration or their shell environment.
+1. **Verify Environment Variables**: The extension requires the following environment variables to be set before the Gemini CLI is started:

     * `CLOUD_SQL_MSSQL_PROJECT`: The GCP project ID.
     * `CLOUD_SQL_MSSQL_REGION`: The region of your Cloud SQL instance.